-Expand the report item to receive more information.
-Find the maintenance mode event with the green check mark and hover over it to apply the fix to the test suite:
+Expand the report item to receive more information and find the maintenance mode event with the green check mark.

 Fixes for variables and data bindings cannot be applied automatically.
-You will need to manually fix these.
+You will need to manually fix these in the respective test container or data source.
 This applies to both validation values and RanoreXPaths.